h2oai/datatable/docs/api/fexpr.rst

     :src: src/core/expr/fexpr.h FExpr
     :cvar: doc_FExpr

-    ``FExpr`` is an object that encapsulates computations to be done on a frame.
+    ``FExpr`` is a class that encapsulates computations to be done on a frame.

     ``FExpr`` objects are rarely constructed directly (though it is possible too), instead they are more commonly created as inputs/outputs from various